NLR-DevTeam/Fcitx5-Enhancer/README.md

 ## Notice

 This mod uses [a native library](/src/native/) to detect fcitx5 input window.
-And the default one is designed for Linux x86_64 (glibc 2.31, from Debian 10).
+And the default one is compiled for Linux x86_64 (glibc 2.31, from Debian 11).
 if your system is incompatible with it, please compile one yourself as following.

 ## Compiling the native library